Schools told to bring back on-site Covid testing after Christmas holidays

 They were then asked to continue to take two tests per week at home.
 This testing “remains voluntary but is strongly encouraged”, the government’s website says, adding that schools should retain an on-site asymptomatic testing facility “until further notice so they can offer testing to pupils who are unable to test themselves at home”.

-But director of policy at ASCL, Julie McCulloch warned that “the last thing” that schools need is “another huge responsibility which does not even fall within the remit of education”.
+But the director of policy at the ASCL, Julie McCulloch, warned that “the last thing” that schools need is “another huge responsibility which does not even fall within the remit of education”.

 UK news in pictures